-This might seem like a simple question but it’s critical in determining the right sportsbook provider for you.
-If you want to run an online sportsbook then you need to look for providers who can give you access to the best odds and margins for the sports you want to offer your players.
+This might seem like a simple question but it’s critical in determining the right white label sportsbook provider for you.
+If you want to start an online sportsbook then you need to look for providers who can give you access to the best odds and margins for the sports you want to offer your players.
 If offering your players esports betting markets is essential, make sure to ask the sportsbook provider if they can include esports in their offering.
 If they can, you should also ask if esports betting comes with any additional costs on top of what you are paying for the sportsbook.
 You should also know that esports betting has become a standard offering from sportsbook providers and that it should be available from every provider you talk to.

 How do I want to accept payments?

-Another thing to consider is accepting cryptocurrency for your sportsbook, as the rise of digital wallets and blockchain technology has created significant demand from players who want to wager in cryptocurrencies like Bitcoin, Ethereum, and Litecoin to name a few.
+Another thing to consider is accepting cryptocurrency for your sportsbook, as the rise of web3 wallets and blockchain technology has created significant demand from players who want to wager in cryptocurrencies like Bitcoin, Ethereum, and other cryptocurrencies.
 If you’re considering offering your players the ability to wager in cryptocurrency, you’ll want to make sure that your technology provider has developed a secure process to enable these types of payments and payouts.
 In fact, one study shows that the use of cryptocurrency in sports betting has increased by 116% year over year in the first quarter of 2022.
 With that said, it’s important to consider adding crypto options for your sports betting audience.
 Lion Gaming’s Fer0x Crypto Sportsbook is the perfect option for you if accepting cryptocurrency in your sportsbook is essential.

 You might think that a particular provider has all the bells and whistles that you’re looking for, only to discover down the road that their product doesn’t follow the regulatory and compliance protocols of the jurisdiction that you want to operate in.
-Out of the gate, make sure to ask potential providers whether or not they are licensed to operate in your market.
+Out of the gate, make sure to ask potential sportsbook providers whether or not they are licensed to operate in your market.

-Another thing to consider is how recently a technology provider has updated their product.
+Another thing to consider is how recently the sportsbook technology provider has updated their product.
 In an industry that’s changing constantly, you want to make sure that the sportsbook provider is up-to-date on compliance issues.
 It’s very possible that providers were compliant in a particular jurisdiction at some point in the past, but haven’t caught up to changes made to the regulatory environment in recent years.

 In summary, the three things that you should consider when evaluating sportsbook providers are product fit, product compliance, and product reliability.
 If the provider you’re evaluating doesn’t meet the criteria you’re looking for then that should be a signal to look elsewhere.